aaronpk/live-chat-overlay/README.md

 Unlike other YouTube Chat overlay extensions out there, this version will foward the chat message over a websocket connection to a secondary webpage, which can be used in OBS-Studio as a simple browser source.
 This makes capturing the chat messages from a Youtube Live video stream very easy -- no Chroma keying or window-capturing needed.
 It also makes customizing the style pretty easy, with no Chrome extension development needed.

+📺 Video demoing how to install and use here: https://www.youtube.com/watch?v=UOg3RvHO-xk

 <img src="https://github.com/steveseguin/live-chat-overlay/raw/main/chat-screenshot.png" width="300">

 ## Installation